-Process monitoring Product losses in the food and beverage industry can be reduced through better production control, with continuous sampling, measuring, scheduling and calibration.
+Process monitoring Product losses in the pulp and paper manufacturing and printing industries can be reduced through better production control, with continuous sampling, measuring, scheduling and calibration.
 All measuring instrumentation (eg temperature and pressure gauges) should be routinely calibrated.

 3.2 TECHNOLOGICAL MODIFICATIONS AND SUBSTITUTIONS